 One side of the Arduino board has a row of sockets labeled 0 through 13 and GND.
 (Sometimes on diagrams these are labeled D0 through D13, the “D” standing for digital.
 In addition, even though they are sockets, they are usually referred to as pins.)
 Plug in the LED module so that its “-“ pin goes in the GND socket, and the R, G, and B pins naturally go in to the 13, 12, and 11 sockets, respectively, as shown in Figure 1.

 Once the LED module is connected to the Arduino, the next step is to connect the Arduino to the computer and test the setup.
-There are two parts to making the connection: a hardware connection via a USB cable (supplied in the Arduino Starter Kit) and a software connection via “ChDuino” software (for Windows and MacOS machines) or “Arduino Controller” software (for Chromebooks).
+There are two parts to making the connection: a hardware connection via a USB cable (supplied in the Arduino-Compatible Basic Kit or Starter Kit) and a software connection via “ChDuino” software (for Windows and MacOS machines) or “Arduino Controller” software (for Chromebooks).

 We will install the software first and then make the hardware connection in the next section.
 There is one way to install the software for Windows and MacOS machines and a different way to do it for Chromebooks, so we will cover each in turn.

-The Arduino Controller software for Chromebooks is available as a free download from Barobo.
-To download the latest version, go to https://www.barobo.com/downloads, scroll down to the Chromebook section, and click the button labeled “Arduino Controller.”
-A new tab or window should open for the Arduino Controller page at the Chrome Web Store, as shown in Figure 4 below.
+The Arduino Controller software for Chromebooks is available as a free download.
+To download the latest version, go to the RoboBlockly Downloads page, scroll down to the Chromebook section, and click the link labeled “Arduino Controller extension.”
+The Arduino Controller page at the Chrome Web Store should be displayed, as shown in Figure 5 below.

 The Arduino Controller window gives a visual representation of the various pins on the Arduino board, and allows us to control the input and output pins on the board using the interface.
 You can view the analog voltage values read by the A0-A5 ports (on the left side), can view digital input values, and can control the digital output values (as we will see).

-Figure 7: Connecting the Arduino to the Computer via USB cable (only the two ends of the blue USB cable are shown—it’s all one cable)
+Figure 8: Connecting the Arduino to the Computer via USB cable

 Once the Arduino is connected to the computer via the USB cable, you should see a light on the board turn on, indicating it is getting power from the computer (assuming the computer is on).